Abhi73017/Whatsapp_Message_bomber/README.md

 ChromiumDriver.exe

 # Usage
 Copy the repository into any folder of your computer.
 Open the project in any IDE.
+You can also run the file using cmd By typing the command "python bomber.py" in the cmd opened in the same directory.
 Run the Bomber.py or Multi_user_bomber.py as per your choice.
 After running, browser window will open up.
 Scan the whatsapp QR code there and after it fill the neccesary information in the Running Console as shown in the screenshots.
 Please read the text below the "Attention" heading too.

 Browser Screenshot _
 ![action](./screenshot.png)